 I refer to this thought-process as a BOTH-AND perspective.
 I take BOTH a person-centered AND context-relevant perspective.
 The BOTH-AND balance of person and context embraces the uniqueness of each individual with a keen awareness that we all operate within social systems that impact us—as we do them.
-It is from this BOTH-AND approach that I address topics related to youth sport and coaching.
+It is from this BOTH-AND approach that I address topics related to youth/student-athlete and coach development.

-Rather than operate in our respective systems or ideological silos, youth sport leaders need to come together.
+Rather than operate in our separate spaces, sport leaders need to come together.
 Only through open conversation can we acquire a more comprehensive perspective to ensure that all young people can have a meaningful sport experience.
 I encourage all visitors to comment on posts and contribute questions/topics for discussion!